 Grilling shrimp is another great option for tacos.
 However, they can be a little tricky to grill since they are small and cook quickly.
 The best way to grill shrimp is either using a grill basket or skewers.
 This way you are sure they won't fall through the grill grates.

 In a pinch, you can also grill shrimp on a piece of foil.
-Simply grab some heavy duty foil and make a small basket using the foil.
+Simply grab some heavy-duty foil and make a small basket using the foil.
 Place the shrimp in a single layer and cook right in the foil basket.
-Cook for about 2 minutes and then shake and continue cooking until shrimp are ready.
+Cook for about 2 minutes and then shake and continue cooking until the shrimp are ready.
 Do not seal the foil or the shrimp will steam.

 Low Carb Chipotle Shrimp Tacos

 - Print Recipe

 - 1 tsp. ancho chili powder (chipotle chili powder)

 - 1/2 tsp. paprika